-As the work for this shared service is split evenly between the authorities, it is proposed that all costs incurred and any surplus is apportioned equally between CE and CWAC.
+As the work for this shared service is split evenly between the authorities, it is proposed that any exceptional cost or surplus is apportioned equally between CE and CWAC as part of the disaggregation settlement.

-As this is a transitional shared service, the plans focus on the disaggregation arrangements while delivering the programme of work for which the service was created.
+As this is a transitional shared service, the plans focused on the disaggregation arrangements while delivering the programme of work for which the service was created.